 I’ve never personally owned or heard them myself, but they seem to be a great entry level speaker.

-These were awesome to get my feet wet in the industry, learning how all the gear sets up, and it is an upgrade from standard computer speakers!
+Again, I only had the Bx5a version (5″ speaker and first generation of these speakers), but they were awesome to get my feet wet in the industry, learning how all the gear sets up, and it is an upgrade from standard computer speakers!

 Speaker Size, Active vs. Passive, and Room-Type Overview

 Before you actually make a purchase on your studio speakers, I think we should first cover some basics:

 - Speaker Size – Do you want a 5″ or a 8″ woofer?

 - Active vs. Passive Speakers – Active speakers are waaaaay more convenient!

 - Room Type and Acoustics – Speakers will sound different depending on the type of room you’re in!